B. Smith, restaurateur and cookbook author, has died - KTVZ

 Smith, whose full name was Barbara Elaine Smith, was a multi-faceted and multi-talented personality.

-In addition to building restaurants and a home decor collection, over the years, Smith was a fashion model, actress, TV host and bestselling cookbook author.
-In 1976 she became one of the first African American women to appear on the cover of “Madmoiselle” magazine.
+In addition to building restaurants and a home decor collection, over the years, Smith was a fashion model, actress, broadcast talent and bestselling cookbook author.
+In 1976 she became one of the first African American women to appear on the cover of “Mademoiselle” magazine.
+“B. Smith with Style,” her syndicated talk show, aired nationally on NBC stations for several years.
+She also ran three popular restaurants.

 Smith was diagnosed with early-onset Alzheimer’s at the age of 64 in 2013.